OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 4. **EPT Download**
    Using the tile grid in `placer_tile_grid.geojson`, the notebook loops over each tile and:
-   - Invokes PDAL’s EPT reader to fetch points within the buffered polygon.
+   - Invokes PDAL’s EPT reader to fetch the point cloud datasets  within the buffered polygon.
    - Reprojects points to the target CRS.
    - Saves each nonempty tile as a `.laz` file under:
      ```text